CSCC09 - Programming on the Web

 Course Staff

 We encourage you to post questions regarding course materials and assignments on Slack.
-However, if you need extended support, the course staff will hold office hours.
-Please contact course staff via Slack direct message, we will not respond to any emails.
+If you need extended support, the course staff will hold regular office hours.
+Also, please contact course staff via Slack direct message, we will not respond to any emails.

 Course Timing